 Guadalajara is one of the most developed regions in all of Latin America.
 In some respects it eclipses even Mexico City in terms of its status as an important centre for finance and business in the country, having grown into one of the biggest tech hubs south of the US-Mexico border.
 It’s far from a dull city to live in though and its range of cultural sites and festivals throughout the year contribute to its status as one of the best places to live in Mexico.

 We used numbeo’s cost of living comparison tool to help calculate an estimate for the cost of living in each case.
-While these figures are based on real data from real people living in these cities, it’s important to note that everyone’s lifestyle is different.
-These figures are only estimates but should give you an overall impression of how living costs compare across Mexico.
+This should at least give you an overall impression of how living costs compare across Mexico.